 To compare the various marketing automation offerings, let’s first define the core features of marketing automation.

-These are the features that perform the basic job of moving customers and prospects through the customer journey.
+These features perform the basic job of moving customers and prospects through the customer journey.

 They include: